magento/knowledge-base/src/troubleshooting/general/checking-deployment-log-if-the-cloud-ui-shows-log-snipped-error.md

 This article provides a solution for the issue where the Adobe Commerce on cloud infrastructure UI shows the *log snipped because it was too long* error message when trying to view deployment log.

 ## Affected products
-Adobe Commerce on cloud architecture (all versions)
+Adobe Commerce on cloud infrastructure (all supported versions)

 ## Issue